 DMARC tags specify aspects of DMARC implementations and not all of them are as important and as used as the others.
 They’re divided into three categories.

-• Optional but recommended: It isn’t necessary to add these tags, however they help generate reports.
+- Optional but recommended: It isn’t necessary to add these tags, however they help generate a DMARC report.

 Functions of DMARC Tags